 - Slide easily for a smooth working experience.

 3. SC Johnson Paste Wax- Best for Money

-Moving on, let us introduce you to the most popular and also the cheapest one on our list.
+Moving on, let us introduce you to the most popular and also the cheapest one on my list.
 Some users use it for daily use to clean the wooden floor surfaces.
 It has excellent capabilities in terms of renovating wooden antiques.

 So, how good does it work on a table saw bed?
 If you want a smooth and long-lasting wax at a lower price, then SC Johnson Paste might be the just product to purchase.
 While keeping your table surface smooth, it can also serve your furniture polish.

 It takes a little more than the other premium product in this list in terms of drying time.
 This paste Wax takes half an hour to dry, and there’s no extra task before using it.

 Talking about wax, most people tend to believe there would be an odd smell.
 Well, let us assure you that SC johnson Paste Wax is entirely odorless.

 So, the bottom line for the SC Johnson Paste Wax is if you’re looking for quality and under the budget, this one is the way out to your budget.